ImanovFuad/Python/Weather-alerts.md

 ## Alert

 Attributes:
-  - id: unique alert identifier
+  - id: str, unique alert identifier
-  - triggerId: link back to parent Trigger
+  - trigger_id: str, link back to parent Trigger
-  - list of dict ("alert fires"): each one reports a link to a parent's Condition obj and the current values that made the Alert fire
+  - fires: list of dict, each one reports a link to a parent's Condition obj and the current values that made the Alert fire
-  - last_update: last time when the alert was updated because a condition was met
+  - last_update: big int (UNIX), last time when the alert was updated because a condition was met
-  - date: "time of the measurement meeting trigger conditions" (???)
+  - date: big int (UNIX), "time of the measurement meeting trigger conditions" (???)
-  - coordinates: object representing the coordinates where the condition were met
+  - coordinates: dict representing the coordinates where the condition were met

 As one needs to poll for alerts being fired, it would be nice if PyOWM provided utilities to understand eg.
   - given a timestamp in the past and a named trigger, what alerts have been fired from that timestamp up to now (that would be super-useful for polling)